 Heart diamonds are the result of cutting diamonds to rid them from inclusions in an attempt to boost their clarity.

 Not very romantic, right?

 Regardless, today this shape is sought after because it represents love and comes in many variations.
-Some diamond shapes, like the heart-shaped diamond will feature a short and wider design while others will boast an elongated & narrow design.
+Some heart shaped diamonds will feature a short and wider design while others will boast an elongated & narrow design.

-Triangle diamonds are unique diamond shapes and definitely an acquired taste.
+Triangle diamonds are a unique shape and definitely an acquired taste.
 People who pride themselves on standing out and being different are the perfect wearers of triangle diamonds.
-While the trend every now and again, triangle diamonds don’t fit into the industry norm.
+While they trend every now and again, triangle diamonds don’t fit into the industry norm.
 Usually, Triangle diamonds are used as side diamonds, framing either side of a round or oval diamond.
 The tips of Triangle diamonds are usually sharp but can be rounded too, depending on what look you’re after.

 Are You Opting for a Fantasy Diamond?
 Keep the Following in Mind

 Due to the expensive nature of round diamonds, many people opt instead for a fantasy diamond.
 When you’re looking at purchasing a fantasy diamond it’s important to keep the following in mind: